Should I Become an Automotive Title Clerk?

 Step 1: Earn a High School Diploma

 Depending on the employing company, a high school diploma may be the highest level of education needed for a job as an automotive title clerk.
-In fact, the U.S. Bureau of Labor Statistics (BLS) states that information clerks, which perform recordkeeping and preparation duties like automotive title clerks, commonly learn on the job.
-Regardless of whether or not a job seeker seeks additional vocational training, it is important to maintain a strong grade point average (GPA) because potential employers or training programs may reference this during the hiring process.
+In fact, the U.S. Bureau of Labor Statistics (BLS) states that information clerks, which perform record keeping and preparation duties like automotive title clerks, commonly learn on the job.
+Regardless of whether or not you seek additional vocational training, it is important to maintain a strong grade point average (GPA) because potential employers or training programs may reference this during the hiring process.

 Step 2: Complete a Title Clerk Training Course

 While training beyond a high school diploma may not be required for all automotive title clerk jobs, additional training can help set one job seeker above another.
 Automotive title clerk training courses may be completed in as little as a week or as long as one to two months, depending on the training service.
 Typically offered by automobile associations or at community college campuses or technical schools, these are often non-credit courses though some schools may offer a certificate program.

 Step 3: Work as an Entry-Level Automotive Title Clerk